 Table 1 attached to this Report specifies the percentage attendance of each member in the Committee meetings.

-During the meetings held during 2017, the Committee set its own workload, with the participation of the corporate Departments involved in the areas dealt with.

-During the meetings held in 2017, the Committee:
+During the meetings held in 2018, the Committee set its own workload, with the participation of the corporate Departments involved in the areas dealt with.
+During the meetings held in 2018, the Committee: